The Best Financial Planning: Audit Yourself Every Year

 I don’t feel like I’m missing out on going out to eat or having my favorite foods – I’ve just embraced some new strategies so that I don’t eat my money up!

 I decided to embrace traveling less, and when I did travel, I looked at ways to make travel less expensive.
-I very rarely stay at hotels, and prefer to use AirBnB and hostels (with my own private room) because those accommodation options are much less expensive – they cost around $30 a night, versus $80 to $150 a night in a hotel.
+I very rarely stay at hotels.
+Instead, I prefer to use AirBnB and hostels (with my own private room).
+Those accommodation options are much less expensive.
+They cost around $30 a night, versus $80 to $150 a night in a hotel.

-I still travel to cool places – this year I spent two weeks in San Diego, and the year before that I spent two months in Australia.
+I still travel to cool places.
+This year I spent two weeks in San Diego.
+The year before that I spent two months in Australia.
 But now I work hard on figuring out my expenses before I do anything, and I pay with cash.

 If this is the first time that you’ve done a financial audit, don’t be scared!
 Just have fun putting money back into your pocket.